-Expanding strategies can still be extended to three dimensional situations.
+Expanding strategies can still be extended to three-dimensional situations.
 Utilizing a dimensionality reduction strategy, the values of the three-dimensional attributes are efficiently decomposed into two distinct sets: one set of one-dimensional values and another set of two-dimensional values.
 A preliminary and simplistic strategy entails enumerating all feasible values of \( f_3 \), setting each of these values consecutively, and subsequently conducting a subgraph analysis to locate ESCs within the context of the remaining two-dimensional attributes.

-However, this methodology does not guarantee the discovery of ESCs for each \( f_3 \) value.
-The underlying rationale is depicted in Fig~\ref{fig2}(a): fixing a \( f_3 \) value constrains the search domain for the remaining two dimensions' attribute values to \( C_0 = \{X_1^e > 0, X_2^e > 0\} \).
-Consider an ESC previously identified as \( H \), where the tuple \( (f_1(H), f_2(H)) \) governs a rectangular area in the solution space, as illustrated in the shaded region of Fig~\ref{fig2}(b).
-Should a new ESC emerge within this shaded domain, it would be subordinate to \( H \), leading to redundant computations and thus reducing the overall efficiency.
+However, this method fails to guarantee finding ESCs for every \( f_3 \) value.
+Fixing \( f_3 \) constrains the search domain to \( C_0 = \{X_1^e > 0, X_2^e > 0\} \), as shown in Fig.~\ref{fig:recursivedecomposition:case2_1}.
+An ESC \( H \) defines a rectangular region in the solution space (shaded area in Fig.~\ref{fig:recursivedecomposition:case2_2}).
+A new ESC within this region would be subordinate to \( H \), leading to redundant computations and reduced efficiency.

-We propose a recursive decomposition approach aimed at pruning the search space, thereby compressing the solution domain to circumvent redundant computations and mitigate time complexity.
-The mechanics of this recursive decomposition approach will be elucidated in detail.
-Given that a newly generated ESC should not be overshadowed by \( H \), its existence is constrained to the non-shaded regions of the solution space.
-The irregularity of this segment precludes the direct application of Algorithm ~\ref{alg:algorithm7}.
-Consequently, we adopt a recursive decomposition strategy to segment the viable solution space into distinct zones, designated as \( C_1 = \{X_1^e > 0, X_2^e > f_2(H)\} \) and \( C_2 = \{X_1^e > f_1(H), X_2^e > 0\} \).
-This methodology facilitates the separate application of Algorithm~\ref{alg:algorithm7} to each region.
-Coordinate points are employed to denote the lower bounds of the respective dimensional attribute values, representing solution space \( C_1 \) as \((0, f_2(H))\) and \( C_2 \) as \((f_1(H), 0)\).
-As additional ESCs are identified,